Cease blanks Royals for 6 innings, White Sox win 7-1

 Anderson added an RBI single in Chicago’s four-run seventh, his third hit of the night, and José Abreu had a two-run single in the frame.

 Bubic went six innings, allowing three runs on three hits.

-The Royals scored on Ryan O’Hearn’s sacrifice fly in the seventh, only their second run in their last three games.
+“He had everything working.
+It just took him a while to get to his heater,” Royals manager Mike Matheny said.
+“He obviously had a better feel for his fastball later, but he didn’t give it a chance to find it until there was already some damage done.”

 ROSTER MOVE